LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

    for each of the values of ``n``: 1000,
    10000, and 100000.

-#.
-Write the code to run each of the experiments for ``rep`` and a given value of ``n``.
+*  In the end you will want to run each experiment for ``rep`` repetitions and iterate through each different value of ``n``.

-#.
-Iterate through the values of ``n`` and print a nice right-justified table,
-   with a title including the number of repetitions, something like the following, with the number of seconds calculated.
+*  Present the result data in a nice printed right-justified table for all values of n, with a title including the number of repetitions.
+Print something like the following, with the number of seconds calculated.
-   Experiment and adjust the repetitions *to get perceptible values*.
-   Our choice of 50000 may not be appropriate with these ``n`` values.

    .. code-block:: none